Canada venues

 Alberta

-Calgary Petroleum Club, Cottonwood Golf & Country Club, Derrick Golf & Winter Club, Glendale Golf & Country Club, Highlands Golf Club, Pinebrook Golf & Country Club, Red Deer Golf & Country Club, Royal Glenora Club, Windermere Golf & Country Club
+Bearspaw Golf Club, Belvedere Golf & Country Club, Calgary Petroleum Club, Cottonwood Golf & Country Club, Derrick Golf & Winter Club, Edmonton Country Club, Fairmont Banff Springs Golf Club, Fairmont Jasper Park Lodge Golf Club, Highlands Golf Club, Inglewood Golf & Country Club, McKenzie Meadows Golf Club, Mickelson National Golf Club, Pinebrook Golf & Country Club, The Winston Golf Club

 British Columbia